zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 ### Additional Storage Support

-To add a new implementation it is necessary to provide the library with the implementation of the `Storage.class` and properly configure the Spring with the used implementation.
+To add a new implementation it is necessary to provide the library with the implementation of the `Storage.class`, and properly configure Spring with the additional implementation.

 **Example:**